Optimal foraging theory: Criticism and limitations

-In archaeology

-Optimal foraging theory has been used to predict animal behaviour when searching for food, but can also be used for humans (specifically hunter-gatherers).
-Food provides energy but costs energy to obtain.
-Foraging strategy must provide the most benefit for the lowest cost – it is a balance between nutritional value and energy required.
+Relevance to human evolution and anthropology

+OFT is a centrally important model in the study of human behavioral ecology, in particular to the evolution of human subsistence methods and cultural evolution during the Paleolithic.
+As food provides energy but costs energy to obtain, foraging behaviors (including alleles contributing to these behaviors) will be selected for net optimality over evolutionary time.

 The currency of optimal foraging theory is energy because it is an essential component for organisms, but it is also the downfall of optimal foraging theory in regard to archaeology.
 Optimal foraging theory assumes that behaviour is to some extent influenced by genetic makeup.
 However, this can be hard to accepted in relation to complex animals with a high behavioral flexibility.
 Human behaviour is not always predictable when using the premise of optimal foraging theory – hunter-gatherers could for ritual or feasting purposes choose a game which would not benefit energy, but would benefit other needs.
 The goals and currencies of humans can often change due to behavioral flexibility.
 These changes can occur over a long time, over a season or during a hunt.
 Optimal foraging theory must therefore be more complex and introduces more goals and constraints to match the complex decision-making processes employed by humans.
 The decision-making processes can furthermore be influenced by long-term and short-term experiences and these experiences can then further influence others.

 But optimal foraging theory has helped archaeology in generating new interpretations of patterns in the archaeological record and thinking about human behaviours in greater detail.
 Optimal foraging theory has also given archaeology a better insight into the cost and benefits of different resources.